webxos/macroslow/docs/rube_guide.md

 # Usage

 Connecting Apps: Authenticate apps in the Rube dashboard once.
-Executing Tasks: Use commands like "Create a GitHub issue for this dataset" in Claude.
+Executing Tasks: Use commands like "Create a GitHub issue for this dataset" in Claude Code for example.
 Visualization: View task status on the canvas in index.html.
 Optimization: Leverage rube_optimizer.py for efficient tool use.